First recorded by Lee Morse (1927).

 “Among a slew of ‘Side by Side’ releases in 1927, singer, guitarist and actress Lee Morse was the first to release a recording of the song.
-Her recording, on March 16, 1927, preceded other early recordings in the same month by Nick Lucas (‘Tip-Toe Thru the Tulips‘) and Ukulele Ike (‘Singin’ in the Rain‘)whose recordings were the first to chart on the Hit Parade.
+Her recording, released on March 16, 1927, preceded other recordings released the same month by Nick Lucas (‘Tip-Toe Thru the Tulips‘), and Ukulele Ike (‘Singin’ in the Rain‘)whose recordings were the first to chart on the Hit Parade.

-“Paul Whiteman’s April 1927 recording is notable for its vocal accopaniment by The Rhythm Boys, among whom included Bing Crosby, and the presence of Red Nichols and Jimmy Dorsey in the band, both of whom would go on to lead successful bands of their own.
+“Paul Whiteman’s April 1927 recording is notable for its vocal accompaniment by the Rhythm Boys, among whom included Bing Crosby, and the presence of Red Nichols and Jimmy Dorsey in the band, both of whom would go on to lead successful bands of their own.